pet insurance logo outlineCare

 Can Dogs Eat Zucchini?
 Yes, With Major Health Benefits!

-Curious to find out if Zucchini is a good treat for your pup?
-Find out about the nutritious benefits Zucchini can provide your canine companion in the article below!
+Curious to find out if zucchini is a good treat for your pup?
+Find out about the nutritious benefits zucchini can provide your canine companion in the article below.

 Jo Woodnut Veterinarian Profile Image

-Last Updated: December 7, 2022 | 5 min read
+Last Updated: September 18, 2023 | 7 min read

 Dog Eating Zucchini